oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 The length of the Reference will be the same as the Data but we can set an offset, ex: in this line 100.

 The BeginingOfData and EndOfData numbers are bytes.
 In datafiles/ReadMe.md you will find how the data is structured and how to change the input method.

+You will find an example in this repo, 'input.ASE'

 ## Outputs
 The results will be stored on the directory set on configFile.
 If we set /results the output files will be there.